osg-htc/user-school-2023/docs/materials/htcondor/part1-ex3-jobs.md

 arguments = "-e '6 7 * p'"
 ```

 Let’s try a job submission with arguments.
-We will use the `sleep` command shown above, which simply does nothing for the specified number of seconds, then exits normally.
+We will use the `sleep` command shown above, which does nothing (i.e., puts the job to sleep) for the specified number of seconds, then exits normally.
 It is convenient for simulating a job that takes a while to run.

-Create a new submit file (you name it this time) and save the following text in it.
+Create a new submit file and save the following text in it.

 ``` file
 executable = /bin/sleep